wontonst/github-grader/README.md

 **The requirements and topics declaration is simply an indented list.**

-The list starts with a topic followed by indented requirements.
+The list starts with a topic followed by **tab indented** requirements and comments.
 Each requirement is started with an numeric (float or integer) value followed by a colon character.
 The number represents the point value of the requirement.
 Comments may be included after a requirement declaration.